tuneerroy/book-nexus/README.md

 If a `.env` file doesn't exist, please email one of us to get the file.

 Run `npm install` in the root directory, and then `npm start` to start the backend.
 Then enter the `book-nexus-project` directory and, similarly, run `npm install` followed by `npm start` to start the frontend.
 The application will be running in `localhost:3000`.

+Note that login via Facebook and Google are not possible locally and can only be done on the deployed site.
+This is because they need to redirect to a URL that is not localhost.